wilpat/Movie-App/README.md

 # Movie-App

-Massive credits to (Andre Maradang)[https://github.com/drehimself] for the guide on building this.
+Massive credits to [https://github.com/drehimself](Andre Maradang) for the guide on building this.